howard-stearns/FairShare/README.md

 Get consensus (_among whom?_) on what concrete behavior is needed for an MVP app, and get started on the next steps to produce one.

-To that end, th functional straw-person of this project should have:
+To that end, the functional straw-person of this project should have:
 - testable behavior, in an understandable visual display on _mobile and desktop_
 - readable code, without needing a bunch of specialized knowledge